EliJV/Projects/README.md

 # Projects
-Used for random projects
+Used for random projects that I work on in my past time.
-I am just testing out github.